Skip to content

 • Quality is capped at playback resolution, which Netflix limits in Mac browsers (Safari is the only Mac browser cleared for 4K, and only on specific hardware).
 At best you get a re-encoded copy of a 720p or 1080p stream, with one more lossy generation of compression on top.

 Screen recording is the option that produces the worst possible file the slowest possible way.
 Skip it.
+If you specifically want to learn general screen-recording techniques on other platforms, our sister guide on how to screen record Netflix covers the wider picture.

 Download Methods on Mac in 2026 — What Works, What Doesn't